Jamf snags zero trust security startup Wandera for $400M – TechCrunch

 He added, “They’ve created a unique security product which addresses mobile threats by leveraging the increasingly important zero trust network.
 By joining the Jamf family, the two will help shape the future of the zero trust cloud.
 And it goes without saying that this is a big win for the customers, especially for those in the Apple ecosystem.”

 Under the terms of the deal, Jamf is paying Wandera $350 million in cash, then paying them two $25 million payments on October 1, 2021 and December 15, 2021.
-The deal is expected to close in the third quarter assuming it passes regulatory scrutiny.
+The deal is expected to close in the third quarter, assuming it passes regulatory scrutiny.